aryanchaudhary7/AgenticAI_P1/README.md

-Agentic AI Generator
+# Agentic AI Generator

 This project generates, manages, and deploys autonomous AI agents using Python and advanced agent frameworks.
 It uses OpenAI or Gemini models for generating content and ideas, and supports agent communication through gRPC.

-Features
+## Features

-Automatically creates Python agents based on a customizable template
+- Automatically creates Python agents based on a customizable template

-Each agent is assigned a distinct personality, domain, and creative focus
+- Each agent is assigned a distinct personality, domain, and creative focus

-Agents can communicate and collaborate using gRPC runtime
+- Agents can communicate and collaborate using gRPC runtime

-The architecture is modular and uses RoutedAgent and AssistantAgent classes
+- Modular architecture using RoutedAgent and AssistantAgent classes

-Tech Stack
+## Technology Stack

-Python - core language used
+- Python as the core programming language
-Autogen Core - framework for building agents
+- Autogen Core framework for building and routing agents
-OpenAI or Gemini - for generating agent code and ideas gRPC - for communication between distributed agents python-dotenv - for managing API keys through environment variables
+- OpenAI or Gemini AI models for generating agent code and ideas
+- gRPC for distributed communication between agents
+- python-dotenv for managing API keys through environment variables